Erasmus+ funding update

 - The country of destination is considered safe by the Dutch Government (Dutch only).

-- At the moment of your scholarship application and for the entire duration of your stay abroad, you are enrolled as a full-time student at UT.
+- At the time of your scholarship application and for the entire duration of your mobility, you are enrolled as a full-time student at UT.

 - During this entire stay abroad, you are both living and studying in the host country.

-- Eligibility for Erasmus+ is based on a fully completed application process (steps to take before, during and after the mobility).
+- Eligibility is based on completion of the full application process (before, during, and after the mobility period).

 Erasmus+ Top Ups